hapehu/wealth_tax_misperception/README.md

 ### Data

-The foldder "Data" contains a description of the data CHS_codebook.pdf, the results of our survey experiment CHS_data.rds and the classified topics CHS_topics.xlsx.
+The folder "Data" contains a description of the data CHS_codebook.pdf, the results of our survey experiment CHS_data.rds and the classified topics CHS_topics.xlsx.

 The survey experiment was conducted via the online-access panel *respondi* between December, 2020 and January, 2021.
 Variables are partially aggregated over questions to meet all data protection restrictions.